pzoghbi/dots-3/README.md

-# dots-3
+# dots-3 Wallpaper

+Wallpaper for Wallpaper Engine made using javascript canvas and some math magic :)

-just jump to a specific commit to see different effects
+jump to a specific commit to see different effects
 resize supported on "soft surface"
-i think

-.rar should be the version that's on the Wallpaper Engine Workshop